 4. Once you’ve reached $5 earnings or more, you can request payment via Paypal or Venmo.

-5. If you like doing this kind of thing, I’d also check out the Checkout51 mobile app as it’s very similar.
+5. If you like doing this kind of thing, I’d also check out SavingStar as it’s very similar (although you don’t have to have a smartphone to use them).
 Heck, sign up for both and you might be able to get cash-back on your receipt twice.

 2. Scan The Groceries When You Get Home